Currently set to Index

 When someone gets tested for COVID, there’s a good chance they were in contact with someone who contracted the virus, so they should be treated with the assumption that they’re already infected.

-Putting a single staff member in harm’s way to conduct a coronavirus test puts an entire team and office at risk of becoming infected.
+Putting a single staff member in harm’s way to conduct a coronavirus test puts an entire team and office at risk of infection.

 Medical offices are eliminating this risk as much as possible by using automated testing robots.

-Using robots as a testing solution not only protects the staff but also helps speed up the process so that more patients can be assisted.
+Using robots as a testing solution protects the staff and helps speed up the process so that more patients can be assisted.
 The testing is done through nasal swabs, collected self-performed tests, and finger pricks.

 Making Deliveries and Food Service